 The leverage ratio used to assess capital adequacy under the Financial CHOICE Act is more stringent than the risk-based capital regime traditionally favored by global banking regulators and embodied in the successive iterations of the Basel capital accord.
-Unlike Basel's risk-weighted capital requirements, a leverage ratio measures a bank's capital against its total assets, without incorporating subjective regulatory judgments about the relative riskiness of those assets.22 Apologists for the Basel status quo can be expected to argue that by treating all assets the same for capital purposes, a leverage ratio is too blunt an instrument, because there is no "penalty" for holding risky assets if those assets are not adjusted for relative risk.
+Unlike Basel's risk-weighted capital requirements, a leverage ratio measures a bank's capital against its total assets, without incorporating subjective regulatory judgments about the relative riskiness of those assets.
+Apologists for the Basel status quo can be expected to argue that by treating all assets the same for capital purposes, a leverage ratio is too blunt an instrument, because there is no "penalty" for holding risky assets if those assets are not adjusted for relative risk.
 Far better, they say, to trust regulators to carefully calibrate the risk weights on specific asset classes so that banks do not gorge themselves on highly speculative investments in search of higher returns.

 There is just one problem with this argument: the Basel approach of setting bank capital levels according to regulatory risk-weights has been tried before - with disastrous results.
-In the run-up to the financial crisis, the regulators got the risk weights spectacularly wrong, treating toxic mortgage-backed securities and Greek sovereign debt as essentially risk-free, which encouraged financial firms to crowd into these assets and caused risk to be highly correlated among institutions and across geographical borders.
-Thus, rather than containing risk, Basel helped concentrate it.
-Rather than making banks safer, the Basel rules made them more fragile.
+In the run-up to the financial crisis, the regulators got the risk weights spectacularly wrong.
+For example, risk weights treated toxic mortgage-backed securities and Greek sovereign debt as risk-free loans, and thus encouraged financial firms to crowd into the riskiest of assets instead of following a prudent path of diversification.
+Rather than make banks safer, Basel pushed them to make loans that were bad for the economy and disastrous for the financial system.